Zyphra/zcookbook/README.md

 ## Communication

-We provide communication benchmarks in Jax at https://github.com/Zyphra/cookbook/tree/main/benchmarks/communication

 For communication benchmarks, there are two levels of tests:
 1. Microbrenchmarks in C/CUDA/C++ such as [OSU-Microbenchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/) and [NCCL-tests](https://github.com/NVIDIA/nccl-tests).
 These are best for checking hardware, low-level communication software and drivers, and low-level communication optimizations (e.g. [SHARP](), communication algorithm tuning, etc).
 2. Framework-level benchmarks in PyTorch/Jax such as those in the [EleutherAI cookbook](https://github.com/EleutherAI/cookbook).
 These are best to ensure that framework properties (e.g. synchronization, tensor dtype handling, etc) preserve the performance of microbenchmarks, and measure performance effects of framework-level optimizations (e.g. [tensor fusion/bucketing](https://pytorch.org/docs/stable/notes/ddp.html#internal-design), [CUDA graphs](https://pytorch.org/blog/accelerating-pytorch-with-cuda-graphs/), etc) and communication in the context of applications (e.g. communication/computation overlap)

-In this cookbook, we provide framework-level benchmarks in Jax at https://github.com/Zyphra/cookbook/tree/main/benchmarks/communication
+In this cookbook, we provide framework-level benchmarks in Jax at https://github.com/Zyphra/cookbook/tree/main/benchmarks/communication.
+Why Jax when our model training code is in PyTorch?
+Because we needed to deeply understand the communication behavior of Jax comms for our [Tree Attention](https://www.zyphra.com/post/tree-attention-topology-aware-decoding-for-long-context-attention-on-gpu-clusters) work!

 # Training